Back to Song Library

 Can I play My Heart Will Go On on this page?

 Yes.
-This My Heart Will Go On page keeps the fingering chart, 4/4 phrase layout, and E note center easy to follow while letting you switch between the supported ocarina, recorder, and tin whistle views.
+This My Heart Will Go On page keeps the fingering chart, 4/4 phrase layout, and E note center easy to follow while letting you switch between the supported instrument setups on the page.

-Which note view should I use for My Heart Will Go On?
+Should I use letter notes or numbered notes for My Heart Will Go On?

 Letter notes are the default view for faster reading, and numbered notes stay available as a backup option whenever you want a quick number-based cross-check.